samuelepedrazzi/Assignment3_RT1/README.md

 </p>

-The robot does not have a map of the surrounding environment at first, but owing to the laser scanners it has and the "gmapping" package, it can create one.
+The robot knows only the portion of the surroundings that its sensors allow it to detect from its starting point because it does not know all of the map's boundaries.

-The final map, visible on Rviz is as follows:
+The robot's map knowledge grows as it moves around the map.
+The robot's known surroundings is graphed and updated at each time instant on Rviz.

 <p align="center">